Congress Changed 529 College Savings Plans, And Now States Are Nervous

 Now, it's these state-based tax breaks that are driving real concern among state leaders about Washington's recent tax overhaul.

-What's changed
+What has changed

-After Congress' rewrite of the tax code, parents can now use 529 plans to cover tuition not only at colleges and universities but also at private elementary and high schools.
+After Congress' rewrite of the tax code, parents can now use 529 plans to cover tuition not only at colleges and universities, but also at private elementary and high schools.
 That's a big, sudden expansion, and it has some experts worried.

 Loading...